robertesler/cordova-pd/README.md

 ```
 git clone git://git.code.sf.net/p/pure-data/pure-data
 ```
-I have updated the libpd Objective-C wrapper to include Automatic Reference Counting (ARC) with this plugin.

 You can of course build your project manually cloning libpd yourself.
 You would just need the PdPlugin.m, PdPlugin.h files and cordova-pd.js file that comes with this distribution.